 The NSW EPA has provided a self-evaluation compliance checklist that will also be followed during your inspection conducted by Council, you can find this here.

 Councils will generally contact the person responsible for the UPSS prior to a compliance inspection.
-However, unnotified inspections may occur where there is a concern over the operation of the system, or in response to complaints.
+However, inspections may occur without prior notice where there is a concern over the operation of the system, or in response to complaints.

 Council can appoint any employee as someone to inspect a UPSS.

 Please note that Council may charge a fee for the inspections and this is issued to the owners/personnel responsible for the UPSS management.

 The UPSS Regulations 2019, the person responsible has a duty to maintain and manage runoff from forecourts of service stations appropriately.

 The best practice guidelines for forecourt runoff management can be found here.

 Leaks MUST be reported to Council.
-Failure to report could result in up to $2,000,000 in fines for a corporation and $500,000 for an individual.
+Failure to report could result in up to $2,000,000 in penalties for a corporation and $500,000 for an individual.

 The leak notification form, provided by the EPA is found here.
 This form must be filled out and sent to Council immediately when:

 - A spill or leak is detected and in accordance with the UPSS Regulation Loss Detection Management Procedures